lucoalove/TextgameSyntax/README.md

 - `THATDOES` Code that runs if the choice is selected.
   - If provided a boolean expression, the choice will only be selectable if it evaluates to true, otherwise, the choice will be grayed out.

-`<c>` is for running code inline with HTML, such as for embedding scene content dynamically (ie. displaying variables or displaying different content within a scene depending on the value of an expression).
+`<do></do>` contains imperative code inline with HTML, such as for embedding scene content dynamically (ie. displaying variables or displaying different content within a scene depending on the value of an expression).

 As an example, here is the contents of `my_scene.html` (assumes `another_scene.html` exists and variable `my_int` has been initialized):
 ```